ikod/dlang-requests/README.md

 For anything other than default, you can configure *Request* structure for keep-alive, redirects handling, add/remove headers, set io-buffer size and maximum size of response headers and body.

-For example to authorize with Basic authorization use next code:
+For example to authorize with Basic authorization use next code (works both for http and ftp url's):
 ```d
 rq = Request();
 rq.authenticator = new BasicAuthentication("user", "passwd");